mdekstrand/cs533-web/glossary.md

     Demonstrated in [One Sample notebook](resources/tutorials/OneSample.ipynb).

+Supervision signal
+    The label or outcome observations used for supervised machine learning.
+See {term}`label`.

+    This term is introduced in {video}`week13:unsupervised-intro`.

+Supervized learning
+    Training a model to predict an observed outcome or {term}`label`.
+We use this when we have known outcomes for training and evaluation data, and want to build a model that will predict those outcomes for future data before they are observed (or when they cannot be observed).

+    Contrast {term}`unsupervised learning`.

 Test set
     A portion of your data set that is held back to evaluate the effectiveness of the **final** model.
     Contrast with {term}`training set`.